oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

     * execute  `kubectl describe pod <name-of-create-weblogic-sample-domain-job>` to see if there is an Event that has text similar to `persistentvolumeclaim "domain1-weblogic-sample-pvc" not found`
     * find the name of the pvc that was created by executing [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/README.md), using `kubectl describe pvc`.
 It is likely to be `weblogic-sample-pvc`

 Change the value of persistentVolumeClaimName to match the name created when you executed [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/README.md).
+Rerun the `create-domain.sh` script with the same arguments as you did before.
 * Verify that the operator is deployed.
 Use the command
 ```
 kubectl  get all --all-namespaces